Mikeware/SpaceBattleArena/doc/server/config.md

 Space Battle Arena is highly configurable.
 SBA uses a standard type of configuration file format to set options for how the server should run and behave.

 SBA comes with a set of configuration files for different purposes.
-However, you'll probably want to create your own configuration file to represent the settings of your machine and its display (see the [[Screen]](#screen) section below).
+However, you'll probably want to create your own configuration file to represent the settings of your machine and its display (see the [[Application]](#application) section below).

-The **run** command mentioned in the server [setup](setup.html) page can take an optional second config file.
+As mentioned in the server [setup](setup.html) page, the server can optionally take any number of additional config files.
 This can be handy to use one config to keep your standard options and a second one to use for any game or activity of the day.

 In fact the configuration examples provided with the server do just that and setup a 'machine' file to specify the size of the window and then a 'lesson' file to use for the activity of the day in class.

-	run machine_test.cfg lesson_findthemiddle.cfg
+	SBA_Serv machine_test.cfg lesson_findthemiddle.cfg

 <a name="format"></a>Format